confluentinc/examples/ccloud/docs/index.rst

    .. sourcecode:: bash

+        # For Confluent Platform local install using Confluent CLI
         $ cat `confluent current | tail -1`/ksql-server/ksql-server-ccloud.properties

+        # For Docker Compose
+        $ cat docker-compose.yml

-4. View the full configuration file for Confluent Replicator that copies data from your local cluster to your Confluent Cloud cluster (requires demo to be actively running):
+4. View the full configuration file for Kafka Connect that runs the source connectors (requires demo to be actively running):

    .. sourcecode:: bash

-        $ cat `confluent current | tail -1`/connect/replicator-to-ccloud-consumer.properties
+        # For Confluent Platform local install using Confluent CLI
-        $ cat `confluent current | tail -1`/connect/replicator-to-ccloud-producer.properties
+        $ cat `confluent current | tail -1`/connect/connect-ccloud.properties

+        # For Docker Compose
-        $ cat `confluent current | tail -1`/connect/replicator-to-ccloud.properties
+        $ cat docker-compose.yml

 5. View the full configuration file for Confluent control Center that connects to your Confluent Cloud cluster (requires demo to be actively running):

    .. sourcecode:: bash

+        # For Confluent Platform local install using Confluent CLI
         $ cat `confluent current | tail -1`/control-center/control-center-ccloud.properties

+        # For Docker Compose
+        $ cat docker-compose.yml

-6. View the full configuration file for Confluent Schema Registry that connects to your Confluent Cloud cluster (requires demo to be actively running):
+6. View the full configuration file for Confluent Schema Registry (if you are running locally instead of Confluent Cloud |sr|) that connects to your Confluent Cloud cluster (requires demo to be actively running):

    .. sourcecode:: bash

+        # For Confluent Platform local install using Confluent CLI
         $ cat `confluent current | tail -1`/schema-registry/schema-registry-ccloud.properties

+        # For Docker Compose
+        $ cat docker-compose.yml

 ========================